projectcalico/calico/docs/source/architecture.rst

 ownership of interfaces by the Calico Plug-In.
 Exactly which flow is used depends on the Cloud Orchestration Provider being used.

-Calico ACL Manager
-^^^^^^^^^^^^^^^^^^

-Calico’s concept of ACLs is more complex than the apparently corresponding concept in some cloud OSs, e.g. Security Group configuration in OpenStack, because it also incorporates other concepts that cloud OSs may treat separately.
-For example – to continue the OpenStack case – Calico’s ACLs incorporate the implications of OpenStack’s tenant, network and router configurations as well as of its security groups.
-Therefore the distillation of cloud OS config into ACLs for each endpoint is a complex task, and one which we believe is worth centralizing, rather than requiring every Felix instance to do the same.
-Hence the Calico ACL Manager component.

-The Calico ACL manager will communicate with Felixes using the Calico ACL API.
-In particular, it will publish updates to the ACL status of individual machines to subscribers, as well as be able to provide 'current state' ACL information.

 Calico API
 ^^^^^^^^^^